How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 I can imagine the title of this article has some people raising eyebrows.

 Why would you choose to make a free app when you can get users to pay cold, hard cash for it?
-Isn’t an initial download fee a more efficient way to make money from a product?
+Isn’t an initial download or subscription fee a more efficient way to make money from a product?

 Yes, paid apps offer instant revenue for web or mobile app developers.